malihe1991/part-sw-group-table-sample/README.md

 # Part-sw-group-table-sample

-It is a dynamic table with sorting and filtering capability for Vue.js
+It is a dynamic table with sorting and filtering and rtl capability for Vue.js

 ## Installation